Our Top Picks for

 -

-Experience Potential: They operate a closed-loop system (everything is grown or reared on-site).
-For your business, this is a prime example of a destination lunch spot for a walking tour, as it offers a visual and sensory education on food provenance.
+Insight: Everything is grown or reared on-site, making it a destination lunch spot for a walking tour, offering a visual and sensory education on food provenance.

 4. The Chequers, Churchill

-The founder and current owner of Worton Kitchen Garden is Simon Spence, a former "City boy" turned artisanal baker and chef who took over from the original founders (David and Anna) around 2022, transforming it into a renowned farm-to-table eatery focusing on hyper-local, seasonal produce grown on-site.
+The founder and current owner of Worton Kitchen Garden is Simon Spence, a former 'City boy' turned artisanal baker and chef who took over from the original founders around 2022, transforming it into a renowned farm-to-table eatery focusing on hyper-local, seasonal produce grown on-site.